Watfaq/SoftU2F-Win/README.md

   More ways to [disable the enforcement](https://windowsreport.com/driver-signature-enforcement-windows-10/)

-### Driver
+### Download

-1. Download the latest driver release at [Driver Release](https://github.com/SoftU2F/SoftU2F-Win/releases)
+1. Download the latest driver and daemon release at [Driver Release](https://github.com/SoftU2F/SoftU2F-Win/releases)

-2. Run the `driver-install.ps1` in elevated powershell.
+2. Run the `driver-install.ps1` in elevated powershell to install the driver.

-### Daemon

-1. Download

-  * If you have latest .NET Core 3.0 SDK/Runtime installed you can download the FDE(Framework dependent executable) at [Daemon Release](https://github.com/ibigbug/SoftU2F-Win/releases/tag/daemon-alpha-release)
-  * Otherwise you can download the SCD(Self-contained deployment) at [Daemon Release](https://github.com/ibigbug/SoftU2F-Win/releases/tag/daemon-alpha-release)

-2. Extrat and Run SoftU2FDaemon.exe

 ## Usage